Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Dimensioned lumber, inexpensive milled trim, and good-quality moldings could be made very quickly by machines in previously unheard-of quantities and could easily be shipped anywhere in the country on its ever-expanding national railroad system.

-They were used with increasing elaboration to embellish late-Victorian homes.
-By the end of the 19th century, ostentation had reached its zenith in the elaborate Eastlake-style house.
+By the end of the 1800s century, ostentation had reached its zenith in the elaborate Eastlake-style house.

-But, by then a great many people had had enough of industrialization.
 There was a widespread and growing rebellion against the numbing immensity of massive mechanization and a longing for an earlier, simpler time.

 The revolt began in England, where industrialization was the most advanced and its side effects the most odious.